aksommerville/fullmoon4/README.md

 - [ ] MacOS: Must sign executable.
 - [ ] web incfg with hats: Coded but not tested.
 Validate on a Mac.
 - [ ] stdsyn.
 Or drop it, maybe minsyn is adequate?
-- [ ] Review Japanese text on takoboto.jp
+- [x] Review Japanese text on takoboto.jp ...it will never be good, let it go
-- [ ] Redraw projector in Dept of Agriculture
+- [x] Redraw projector in Dept of Agriculture

 ### Disambiguation